 She stood up and walked to the door, pausing in front of him.
 Looking at the bag, she snatched it out of his hands and continued down the stairs without saying a word of thanks.

 “You’re welcome,” he said, trailing behind her.

 Draco sat at the dinner table to eat his food, while Anaxandra sat atop the kitchen counter with her food in her lap.
-The sight of soup and bread caused her stomach to growl loudly.
+The sight of soup and bread caused her stomach to growl.

-“Better feed the beast, Synder,” Draco said, taking a bite of his sandwich, “before it breaks loose and eats us all alive.”
+“Better feed the beast, Synder,” Draco warned, taking a bite of his sandwich, “before it breaks loose and eats us all alive.”

 Anaxandra scrunched her nose at him in annoyance, but picked up the bread in her box and dipped it in the soup.
-After taking a bite, she let out a small moan of approval at the delicious soup and sourdough bread in her lap.
+After taking a bite, she let out a small moan of approval at the delicious chowder and sourdough bread in her lap.
 For the remainder of their meal, they ate in silence.
-Draco had been reading the Evening Prophet and Anaxandra had just been focused on devouring her soup.
-It reminded her of the type her mother used to make and that brought her some sort of comfort.
+Draco read the Evening Prophet and Anaxandra focused on devouring her soup.

 It almost hurt to see her reflection.
 Her button nose, heart shaped face, slender frame and full lips belonged to her mother while her silvery gray eyes and dark auburn hair belonged to her father.
 Dysphoria started coursing through her veins.
 Her father had warned her about this very thing happening.
 He reminded her that because of the business they were in, anything could happen no matter the protective measures he had taken.
 She never thought it would actually happen, and he never properly prepared her for this.
 It was probably because he didn’t fully believe it himself.